bdteo/bdteo.github.io/content/blog/unlocking-the-power-of-git-grep/index.md

 ---
-title: "The Hidden Path: Unlocking the Power of git grep"
+title: "The Hidden Path: Unlocking the Power of ..."
 date: "2024-11-13"
 slug: "unlocking-the-power-of-git-grep"
 author: "Boris D. Teoharov"